castrolem/personal-site/src/content/posts/notes-2.md

 publishedAt: 2026-02-07
 tags:
   - "notes"
+preview: |
+  Howdy, fine people.
+Remember when I said "once a month, if something interesting happened"?
+I did not take into consideration the "what if you do way too many things in a month" scenario.
+So here we are.
+It's early February, but this one is a recap of late December and January.

+  I'll get to some life updates further down, but as always, let's to start with the good stuff: things you might not know existed, and might be interested in.
+Here are a few that I'm loving and using right now, plus my conclusions after I inevitably obsessed over the details.

+  **Fashion**
+  Winter season is sweater season.
+I took a chance on this [1941 USN Seaman Sweater (Anthracite)](https://www.pikebrothers.com/en/1941-USN-Seaman-Sweater-Anthracite/P0204-23-0004-L).
+I'd only tried Pike Brothers for their pants before, and there's a lot of talk online about their wool sweaters.
+I'm liking it, but I strongly recommend trying it in a store first.
+It has a very specific fit.
+I normally wear M, but I sized up because I didn’t like how the M sat on me.
 draft: false
 ---
 Howdy, fine people.
 Remember when I said "once a month, if something interesting happened"?
 I did not take into consideration the "what if you do way too many things in a month" scenario.
 So here we are.
 It's early February, but this one is a recap of late December and January.